akhamatmk/simpleblog/readme.md

 <h1>Question</h1>
-1. How to secure form submission?
+1. How to secure form submission?<br>
-2. How would you optimize a website's assets/resources?
+2. How would you optimize a website's assets/resources? <br>
-3. What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+3. What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site? <br>
-4. What do you know about design pattern?
+4. What do you know about design pattern? <br>
 5. What are HTTP methods?
-List all HTTP methods that you know, and explain them.
+List all HTTP methods that you know, and explain them. <br>
-6. Database: What is the difference between a View and a Table?
+6. Database: What is the difference between a View and a Table? <br>
 7. What's Two Factor Authentication?
-How would you implement it in an existing web application?
+How would you implement it in an existing web <br>
+application?